 - Download our Shanghai Schools Guide

-Attending a school where teaching is in a foreign language can become ostracising for older students, and most attend international schools where Mandarin language classes are taught.
+Attending a school where teaching is in a foreign language can become ostracising for older students, and most attend international schools where the language of instruction is that of their home country, but Mandarin language classes are still taught.
 Depending on the school, students may be able to continue the curriculum from their home country.

 A host of Chinese language schools in Shanghai are also available for adults, with word-of-mouth being one of the best ways to find a good school.